 As she continues pursuit in developing all aspects of saxophone performance, she maintains a deep-seated passion for personal artistic development and growth.
 Her research interests include contemporary improvisation, popular music, and art music for the saxophone.
 She hopes to build a foundation upon which the saxophone becomes a regularly used instrument in the popular and commercial music industries.

 Emily holds a chair in the award-winning Music City Big Band, operates as a bandleader for emerging jazz combo Marmalade, and collaborates with numerous Nashville recording artists.

-Equally passionate about education, Emily currently serves as the Adjunct Professor of Saxophone at Middle Tennessee State University.
-She maintains a busy schedule as a teacher and guest clinician for the Metro Nashville, Wilson County and Williamson County School Districts, and held a previous appointment at Murray State University (KY).
+Equally passionate about education, Emily has served as the Adjunct Professor of Saxophone at Middle Tennessee State University and maintains a busy schedule as a teacher and guest clinician for the Metro Nashville, Wilson County and Williamson County School Districts.
+She held a previous adjunct professor appointment at Murray State University (KY).

 Out of the studio, Emily trains for and participates in trail ultramarathons.
 If you think that's crazy and/or interesting and want to read a race report, they are published here.